Prinzhorn/scroll-logic/README.md

 This project is based on [zynga/scroller](https://github.com/zynga/scroller) which was not maintained any longer.
 This repo **does not have much in common** with the original though.
 It's a radically stripped down and optimized version which serves only one purpose.

 It's a pure logic component for one-axis decelerated scrolling, imitating the way mobile devices do native scrolling.
-No render loop, no zooming, no snapping.
+No render loop, no zooming, no snapping, no paging.
 It only serves a single purpose: providing the most accurate and high-performance backbone for your scrolling needs.
-It does not seem very useful on it's own, but I needed exactly that for _[enter project website as soon as it's public ;)]_.
+It does not seem very useful on it's own, but I needed exactly that for _[enter project name as soon as it's public ;)]_.
+Since scroll-logic does not contain any rendering loop, it does not do _anything_ unless you request something from it (see `getOffset` below).

 Usage